Zhelyu Zhelev: MP and President

 Zhelev was elected MP in June 1990 for the 7th Grand National Assembly; the Assembly's main goal was to create a new democratic Constitution of Bulgaria.
 After the resignation of President Petar Mladenov, the assembly elected Zhelev his successor on 1 August 1990.
 He thus became the first head of state in 44 years who was not either a Communist or fellow traveler.

 1992 presidential election

 Under the new constitution adopted in July 1991, the president was to be elected directly by voters, for a maximum of two terms.
 The first such election was held in January 1992.
+Zhelev ran for the post, even though its powers had been significantly reduced under the 1991 constitution.
+While the presidency had been an executive post under the amended Zhivkov Constitution, the 1991 document made the presidency a largely representative post with little de facto executive authority.

 Zhelev led the field in the first round, held on 12 January.
 He then won in the runoff a week later against Velko Valkanov (who was endorsed by the Socialists) with 52.8% of the votes to become Bulgaria's first directly elected head of state.
 He immediately suspended his membership in the UDF.
-While the new constitution only barred him from serving in a leadership post with the party, he wanted to appear to be above politics.
+While the new constitution only barred him from serving in a leadership post with the party, he believed the presidency should be above politics.
 Since then, convention in Bulgaria calls for the president to not be a formal member of a political party during his term.